Rami-Sabbagh/rami-sabbagh.github.io/content/posts/2022-11-04-hacking-the-typescript-compiler.md

 ---
 title: Hacking the TypeScript compiler to keep the code clean
-description: A story on how I dived into the TypeScript compiler internals in order to hack it and auto generate code with extracted type information.
+description: Auto generating code at each compile with extracted type information.
 toc: true
 authors: [rami-sabbagh]
-tags: [] # they affect open-graph (social media)
+tags: [typescript, compiler, transformer, programming] # they affect open-graph (social media)
 categories: []
 series: []
 date: 2022-11-04T18:34:34+03:00
-lastmod: 2022-11-04T18:34:34+03:00
+lastmod: 2022-12-10T18:29:34+03:00
 featuredVideo:
 featuredImage: images/posts/ts-transformer-01/preview-image-3.png
 draft: true
 ---

+> The post has been written since 2022-11-04 but took until 2022-12-10 to be published.

 ## Motivation